-ICGEB is an intergovernmental organisation operating for 30 years within the United Nations Common System.
+The ICGEB is an intergovernmental organisation that has been operating for over 30 years within the United Nations Common System.
 Established as a Centre of excellence for research and training, it is a gateway for scientists from over 60 countries to collaborate with leading experts worldwide in the Life Sciences.

-There are 46 research programmes underway in the three locations in Trieste, New Delhi (India) and Cape Town (South Africa), with 575 researchers.
+There are 45 research programmes underway in the three locations in Trieste, New Delhi (India) and Cape Town (South Africa), with n.
+575 researchers.
 The Headquarters is located in Trieste, Italy.

 - Undertaking advanced research projects in its own laboratories